 The catfish (Silurus glanis) is the largest freshwater fish within the UK and probably also within Europe.
 Read more about this large and powerful fish.

-Lateral Line scale count: 33-40 (this is the dark row of scales along the central length of the fishes body).
+Lateral line scale count: 33-40 (this is the dark row of scales along the central length of the fish's body)

 Lifespan: up to 90 years

 Catfish can be large and are very powerful, so strong tackle is essential.
 They prefer to hunt in murky waters and primarily feed during the night.
 They use their long, highly sensitive barbels to sense their surroundings and search out resting fish and other food sources.
 Smelly dead baits and fishing tactics similar to those used for large pike or zander are very successful.
 In recent years, large pellets have been used to great effect and seem to be the preferred method now.
 Use a hook larger than a size 2 and fish a couple of large 25+mm hair rigged pellets.